 Add the chocolate liqueur, vodka, and half-and-half to a cocktail shaker filled with ice and shake for a good 20 seconds.
 Pour into rimmed martini glass.

-Despite being surrounded by chocolate all day, its one of those foods that never fails to disappoint and could be devoured at any point in the day, breakfast, lunch or supper is all perfectly acceptable.
+Despite being surrounded by chocolate all day, its one of those foods that always hits the spot and could quite easily be devoured at any point in the day, breakfast, lunch or supper is all perfectly acceptable.
 But chocolate is one of those foods that is propelled to another level when paired correctly with another fine food.

 White chocolate can be the most challenging due to its subtle flavour, here’s a list of our favourite things to try it with!

 To celebrate National Chocolate Week (15th-21st October 2018) we've collaborated with Japanese street food and sushi restaurant YO!
 Sushi at Selfridges to launch the UK’s first handmade sushi maki rolls made entirely from chocolate.
 Diners at YO!
 Sushi branches in Selfridges London, Manchester and Birmingham will be able to grab this special four-piece sushi set of Chocolate Maki Rolls from the restaurant’s famous ‘kaiten’ conveyor belt for £3.80 throughout National Chocolate Week.